apinaut/MediaPush/README.md

 Pull the content of this repository to your dev environment and create an android project from it.
 Then, please, create your own accout at http://apiomat.com and do the following:
 * Create an app
-* Add at least the Chat module
+* Add at least the Push module
 * Deploy on live system
 * Download the SDK and unzip it into the /src folder.
 It is OK to overwrite the existing files.